Haider (tank)

-The Haider (Urdu:حیدر; Trans.
-Lion Heart) is a Pakistani main battle tank (MBT) built by Heavy Industries Taxila for the Pakistan Army.
-It is a variant of the Chinese VT-4 MBT.
-Its existence was revealed in UAE's IDEX in 2023, which was displayed on the Pavilion of Pakistan.
+The Haider is a third-generation-plus Pakistani main battle tank (MBT) built by Heavy Industries Taxila (HIT) for the Pakistan Army in collaboration with China's Norinco.
+It is an indigenously manufactured variant of the Chinese VT-4 MBT.
+The tank was first shown in the UAE's IDEX defense exhibition in 2023, which was displayed on the pavilion of Pakistan, and it was officially unveiled in a rollout ceremony at HIT in 2024.

 Design

 The design of Haider MBT is conventional with the driver seated at the front center of the hull, the turret in the middle and the engine in rear.
 The tank has a crew of three: driver, commander and gunner.

 Armament

 The main armament is a 125 mm smoothbore gun.
 There are also a 7.62 mm coaxial machine gun and a 12.7 mm heavy machine gun in a remotely operated weapon system (ROWS) on the turret roof.

 Armor

 The base armor is welded steel and composites, with explosive reactive armor (ERA) on the hull and turret.

 Suspension

 The Haider tank's torsion suspension system has six road wheels on each side with the first and former wheels mounted on hydraulic shock absorbers.